valere-nhummide/ringnet/README.md

 ## Overview

 RingNet is a C++20 networking library that leverages Linux's io_uring interface to provide efficient asynchronous I/O operations.
-The library implements advanced io_uring features such as batching, multi-shot operations, and provided buffers to achieve ultra-low latency and zero-copy networking.
+The library implements advanced io_uring features such as batching, multi-shot operations, and provided buffers, to achieve low latency, zero-copy networking.

 It offers an event-driven architecture similar to existing asynchronous I/O libraries, but specifically optimized for io_uring's capabilities.
-This includes advanced buffer management features that may limit cross-platform compatibility but provide significant performance benefits on Linux systems.
+This includes Linux-specific features, that may limit cross-platform compatibility but provide performance benefits on Linux systems.

 ## Features